stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-Where the new `Type.of` helper maps the general component type to the Vulkan equivalent.
+Where the new `Type::of` helper method maps the Java component type to the Vulkan equivalent.

 We can now replace the configuration for the vertex data in the pipeline with the following considerably simpler configuration: